kibeth2011/PowerBI-Projects/AdventureWorks-Multi-Table-Sales-Dashboard/README.md

 7. The business processed approximately 31,000 orders.
 8. The customer base consisted of approximately 18,000 customers.
 9. The company worked with 701 resellers.
-10. No Sales were made in FY2021
+10. No Sales were made in the FY2021

 ## Matrix Analysis
 The matrix visual reveals that the Bikes category generated the highest sales revenue, contributing over $66 million in sales.
 Within this category, Value Added Resellers and Warehouses accounted for the largest share of revenue, highlighting the importance of reseller partnerships in driving bicycle sales.